 The Light At The End Of The Tunnel

 It’s not all bad news, though.
 Many manufacturers in recent years are now equipping electronic stability control as standard on many of its cars.
-We commend car manufacturers like Subaru Philippines, wherein its entire model line-up not only has ESC as standard, but also an airbag count that goes well beyond the usual two.
+We commend car manufacturers like Subaru Philippines, wherein its entire model line-up not only has ESC as standard but also an airbag count that goes well beyond the usual two.
 Toyota Motor Philippines has also recognized the importance of this safety feature.
 In an unprecedented move in the industry, Toyota has made seven airbags, hill start assist, and you guessed it, electronic stability control as standard in its entire Vios line-up.
 The entire line-up of the recently launched Toyota Rush is also generously equipped with safety features, ESC also being one of them.
 We also give an honorable mention to manufacturers like Honda Cars Philippines for equipping ESC on most of its models and its variants.
 It is equipped on all variants of the BR-V, Civic, HR-V, CR-V, Accord, and Odyssey, while it is available on the higher variants of the City, Jazz, and Mobilio.

 To conclude, ESC is a feature that needs further attention among Filipino consumers.
 Even if you drive defensively and safely, it only takes another unsafe driver for an accident to happen, and sometimes, avoiding it from happening needs the use of evasive maneuvers aided by ESC.
 As of June of 2018, Malaysia is now part of a growing number of nations that requires all-new vehicles to be fitted with ESC, making it the first ASEAN nation to do so, joining the likes of the EU and the United States in reducing road fatalities that could have been easily prevented by ESC.

-Now, if you are one of those who are now convinced about the importance of ESC, help us spread the word by doing us a favor.
+Now, if you are one of those who is now convinced about the importance of ESC, help us spread the word by doing us a favor.
 Share this article to your friends, family, and colleagues in order for Filipino drivers to gain awareness towards this life-saving feature.